anqi-lu/MillionSongRecommender/README.md

 ### Tasks to be completed
+- [x] Spark collaborative filtering with train triplets
-- [ ] 用pandas dataframe把h5都读进来 然后用另外一个spark_rec的 data换成这个新读的h5 数据 跑一下看看
+- [ ] Spark k-means with audio data csv
-- [ ] 看看能不能把这些H5都传到hadoop 然后用spark接着hadoop run
+- [ ] Spark LSH with audio data csv
-- [ ] 用LSH找audio segmentation的similarity  做content based
+- [ ] Spark collaborative filtering with neural networks